nautechsystems/nautilus_trader/README.md

 ## Features

-- **Fast:** C-level speed and type safety provided through Cython.
+- **Fast:** C-level speed and type safety provided through Cython and Rust.
 Asynchronous networking utilizing uvloop.
 - **Reliable:** Redis backed performant state persistence for live implementations.
 - **Flexible:** Any FIX, REST or WebSocket API can be integrated into the platform.
 - **Backtesting:** Multiple instruments and strategies simultaneously with historical quote tick, trade tick and bar data.